Patient Safety Project

 We have over 120 inpatient units submitting data to Hospice UK.
 We would really like to capture data from all hospices across the UK.
 If you'd like to join the Patient Safety project, please sign up!

 Please join our benchmarking network where we discuss the patient safety measures and ideas on how to improve patient safety, including access to our forum within HospiceIQ.

 Join the network

-If you would like to find out more about the programme, please do get in contact with the Clinical Team, Hospice UK.
+If you would like to find out more about the project, please do get in contact with the Clinical Team, Hospice UK.